arreid08/hangman/README.md

 - Create a score count.
 - Attribute score to how many turns were taken.
 - Add a timer.
-- Animate the pop-up box for win/lose versus an alert.
+- Create a Modal for win/lose versus an alert.
+- Use an API for the random words.
 - Visual:
     - Update the stage to be a tree instead.
     - Update the shapes for the hangman to be more interesting than plain lines.
     - Fade out the a box and turn it into a letter when the player gets it right.
-    - Use an API for the random words.

 ## Functional Components